Objectivity of classical quantum stochastic processes

+Finally, since $P_n$'s are a (diagonal) part of $Q_n^F$'s, there is a commonality between the perceptions of classical and non-classical observers, making a comparison between them meaningful.
+The most obvious observation here is that, in general, the classical and non-classical perceptions differ due to the off-diagonal part of $Q_n^F$; in other words, the appearance of quantum observable $F$ is generally \textit{not} inter-subjective between classical and non-classical observers.

-In closing we wish to point out some notable connections between the \out{q-probability}bi-probability parameterization and other established theoretical approaches found in the literature.
-The inspection of Eq.~\eqref{eq:observer_state} suggests a possible intuitive interpretation for the components of \out{q-stochastic}bi-stochastic process $(F_+(t),F_-(t))$.
-The $F_+(t)$-component appears to play the role of an external field driving the `branch' of evolution going forwards in time, while $F_-(t)$ drives the backwards-in-time evolution branch.
-Then, the non-classical off-diagonal part of \out{q-probabilities}bi-probabilities \out{[the interference terms $\Phi_n(\mathbf{f}_n,\mathbf{f}_{-n},\mathbf{t}_n)$]} would be responsible for the quantum interference between the forwards and backwards branches.
-The classical diagonal part $\delta_{\mathbf{f}_n,\mathbf{f}_{-n}}P_n(\mathbf{f}_n,\mathbf{t}_n)$ comes into play only when $F_-(t)$ overlaps with $F_+(t)$ and both components merge into a single field.
-Such a structure of forwards and backwards fields is, of course, familiar from other approaches to open quantum systems, e.g.,~Feynman-Vernon influence functional \cite{Feynman_AP63} or Keldysh field theoretical approach \cite{Chakraborty_PRB18,Wang_PRR20,Wang_NC21}.
-It should however be noted that the components $F_+(t)$ and $F_-(t)$---the trajectories traced through the domain of the eigenvalues of operator $\hat F$---are fundamentally different objects than the paths of Feynman-Vernon, and fermionic or bosonic fields in Keldysh formalism, see \cite{Szankowski_PRA21}.
+In closing, we wish to point out some notable connections between the bi-probability parameterization and other established theoretical approaches found in the literature.
+Inspection of Eq.~\eqref{eq:observer_state} suggests a possible intuitive interpretation for the components of bi-stochastic process $(F_+(t),F_-(t))$.
+The $F_+(t)$-component appears to play the role of an external field driving the ``branch'' of evolution going forwards in time, while $F_-(t)$ drives the backwards-in-time evolution branch.
+Therefore, the non-classical off-diagonal part of bi-probabilities would be responsible for the quantum interference between the forwards and backwards branches.
+The classical diagonal part $\delta_{\mathbf{f}_n,\mathbf{f}_{-n}}P_n(\mathbf{f}_n,\mathbf{t}_n)$ comes into play only when $F_-(t)$ overlaps with $F_+(t)$, and both components merge into a single field.

+Such a structure of forwards and backwards fields is familiar from other approaches to open quantum systems, such as the Feynman-Vernon influence functional \cite{Feynman_AP63} or the Keldysh field theoretical approach \cite{Hofer_Quantum17,Chakraborty_PRB18,Wang_PRR20,Wang_NC21}.
+It should, however, be noted that components $F_+(t)$ and $F_-(t)$---the trajectories traced through the domain of the eigenvalues of operator $\hat F$---are fundamentally different objects compared to the paths of Feynman-Vernon approach and fermionic or bosonic fields in Keldysh formalism, as discussed in \cite{Szankowski_PRA21}.